Why Nvidia Stock Is Skyrocketing Today

 *Stock Advisor returns as of April 5, 2025

-Johnny Rice has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Nvidia.
+Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
+Keith Noonan has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Alphabet and Nvidia.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.